Flaise/cgame/README.md

 ## How2play

-The dragon wants to eat up all the livestock so the knight wants to slay the dragon before that can happen.
+The dragon wants to eat up the livestock so the knight wants to slay the dragon before that can happen.
 Click on a piece, then click a square next to the piece to make a move.
 Pieces only move 1 square at a time and not diagonally.
+After a piece moves, all other pieces must move once before it can move again.

-In order for the knight to slay the dragon, he must first be moved onto the same square as his horse in order to mount the horse.
+In order to win, the knight must first be moved onto the same square as his horse in order to mount up.
 Then he can slay the dragon by moving onto the same square as the dragon.

 Press R to restart if you fail the puzzle.
 Press Escape to quit the app.